zetavg/chromium-website/site/blink/launching-features/index.md

 DevTools support checklist](https://goo.gle/devtools-checklist) to figure out the appropriate steps to take for your feature.

+**Q**: *What if another browser or the [W3C TAG](https://tag.w3.org/) objects to my new feature?
+Can I ship it anyway?*

+**A**: Blink and Chromium do sometimes ship features over the objections of other browsers or the TAG.
+See the [Blink Values in Practice](/blink/guidelines/web-platform-changes-guidelines/) for how we make this tradeoff.

 ## The Feature Types {:#feature-types}

 The first thing you will need to do is identify what type of feature you are